NMPAT is keen to enable all children and young people reach their full potential, and support those who need additional financial assistance.

 For outstanding contribution to Chamber Music.
 Created from public donation to remember Xing and Alice Ding.

 Each year two instrumental and two vocal fellowships are awarded to students in their final year with us.
-The Instrumental Fellowship Awards are directly funded by former governor Nigel Cobb and the Vocal Awards by Derek Needle and the Kingsley Singers.
+The Instrumental Fellowship Awards are directly funded by former governor Nigel Cobb and the Vocal Awards in memory of Shirley Grant.

 These are awarded annually as a result of nomination by NMPAT staff, audition and a final public recital.

 The Gordon Robinson Memorial Trust was founded as a tribute to the late Gordon Robinson, himself a founder member of the Northampton Schools Orchestra’s Association.
 Founder Trustees were all key players in establishing Northamptonshire’s now highly regarded music education provision and ensemble opportunities.
 Richard Coles and David Walmsley, as Governors, and Malcolm Tyler as director of Northamptonshire Music School, joined with County Education Officer Michael Henley, and three members of the Northamptonshire Music Schools Orchestras Association – Maureen Robinson, John Shaw and Cyril Steward.
 Together they created the Trust, empowering and ongoing legacy of support for music education.